BackofenLab/RNA-Playground/docs/ReadMe.txt

 /*-------------------------*/

 /*-----------------------------------------------------DEVELOPMENT----------------------------------------------------*/
+The "DNA"-bionformatics-part of
-The project was developed with the cross-platform IDE "PhpStorm 2017.2.4".
+the project was developed by Alexander Mattheis with the cross-platform IDE "PhpStorm 2017.2.4".

 /*----------------------------------------------EXTENDING VISUALIZATION-----------------------------------------------*/
 All functions which are used for visualization like highlighting, drawing arrows